 Accounting Degrees in Georgia

-To become a Certified Public Accountant (CPA) in Georgia, specific eligibility requirements must be met beyond the national minimums.
-Georgia State Board of Accountancy has a website describing these requirements, with links to the relevant statutes, contacts, and in many cases, downloadable and electronic submittable forms for CPA applicants.
-The person applying must have a bachelor’s degree in Accounting, plus 30 additional hours in business or accounting (often in the form of a Master’s degree, not necessarily).
+To become a Certified Public Accountant (CPA) in Georgia, applicants must exceed the national minimums in specific areas.
+Georgia State Board of Accountancy has a website describing these requirements.
+They also provide links to various laws that govern accounting and ways to download and submit documents right online.
+A blessing, for the millennial within us all.
+The person applying must have a Bachelor’s degree in Accounting, plus 30 additional hours in business or accounting (often in the form of a Master’s degree in business or accounting, not necessarily).
 Applicants must prove they have acquired 150 educational hours from an accredited post-secondary school.
 Unique to Georgia, these hours must include a course on communications, a course on computer science, one on economics, ethics, finance, humanities, international environment, law, management, and finally, one on statistics.
 Most Georgia-based accounting programs embed these requirements into required coursework.
 Any person applying who has a Master’s degree in accounting, tax law, finance, economics, or business administration is also eligible.

 In Georgia, CPAs must also complete adequate work experience before applying for their license.
 The experience may consist of one full-time year of any type of services or advice using accounting, attest, compilation, management advisory, financial advisory, tax or consulting skills.
 This type of experience must be supervised by a licensed CPA.
 If the applicant is an accounting instructor in a college or university, this can also qualify as work experience.
 Teaching experience must be in the accounting discipline for academic credit at an accredited four-year college or university.
 Applicants who choose to apply teaching as experience must teach at least two different courses of accounting above at an advanced level.
 One year of experience equals no less than 24 semester hours